-Radiofrequency Ablation Pain Management Procedure in Huntsville, AL
+Radiofrequency Ablation Pain Management Procedure in North Alabama

 This minimally-invasive procedure, also called radiofrequency (or RF) rhizotomy, reduces or eliminates pain by blocking the signal of a nerve-ending from sending a pain signal to the brain.
 This procedure is performed with local anesthetic.